samueleffiongjacob/alx-system_engineering-devops/0x10-https_ssl/README.md

 $ sudo service haproxy stop

 # Install ssl using certbot
-$ sudo certbot certonly --standalone --preferred-challenges http --http-01-port 80 -d exaple.com --non-interactive --agree-tos --email youremail@gmail.com
+$ sudo certbot certonly --standalone --preferred-challenges http --http-01-port 80 -d example.com -d www.example.com --non-interactive --agree-tos --email example@gmail.com

 # if error : Could not bind TCP port 80 because it is already in use by another process on this system (such as a web server).
 Please stop the program in question and then try again.